tomjaguarpaw/H2/posts/extensible-effects-mtl.markdown

 can have its effects X, Y and Z interpreted in any order, simply by choosing the order of `runX`, `runY` and `runZ` operations.

+EDIT: It seems that my `forall` type above is actually a universal when I really want it to be an existential.
+As such my response to Oleg is not generalisable.
+It seems hard to get the desired flexibility with MTL, though I don't claim to understand what precisely is the obstruction.